Tim Simona: Personal life

 Simona is the cousin of winger Sami Sauiluma also first cousins with Michael Chee-Kam and uncle of Castleford Tigers forward Jesse Sene-Lefao and Manly Warringah Sea Eagles winger Matthew Wright.
-Simona's younger brother Paul Simona played for the Cronulla Sharks Toyota Cup.
+Simona's younger brother Paul Simona played for the Cronulla-Sutherland Sharks Toyota Cup.
 He is eligible to play for either Samoa through his heritage, New Zealand due to being born there, or Australia as a result of playing junior footy in that country.
 After his rugby league career was finished, Simona started working as a personal trainer at a gym in Smeaton Grange.

 In December 2017, Simona announced that he would be pursuing a career in Boxing after failing to get another rugby league contract.
 On 8 February 2018, Simona was scheduled to fight in a boxing match at The Hurstville Entertainment Center but was pulled from the card in the week leading up to the event because he failed to get clearance from the combat sports authority.

 On 1 September 2019, it was revealed that Simona had forced his then girlfriend of four months to have an abortion after she discovered she was pregnant.
 The alleged incident occurred back in 2016 when Simona was playing for the Wests Tigers.
-The woman told the media "Straightaway he said, ‘We’re definitely going to get an abortion’, I was in shock, it was one of those moments where you can’t quite believe what you’re hearing and can’t quite process it then and there … He was so cold.
-That was the absolute beginning point, so from then he wouldn’t speak to me unless we were talking about me getting an abortion".
+The woman told the media "Straightaway he said, ‘We're definitely going to get an abortion’, I was in shock, it was one of those moments where you can't quite believe what you're hearing and can't quite process it then and there … He was so cold.
+That was the absolute beginning point, so from then he wouldn't speak to me unless we were talking about me getting an abortion".
 The woman went on to say "He refused to talk about the possibility of having the baby and manipulated me by saying things like, ‘How could you do this to me?
-How could you bring a baby into the world whose father didn’t want it?
+How could you bring a baby into the world whose father didn't want it?
 How could you ruin my career like that?
-You’re doing this on purpose".
+You're doing this on purpose".